Indivisibility and uniform computational strength: Further directions

-Of course, if either statement is false, then the other would immediately follow.
-We briefly mention a way to view $\Ind\Eqinf_k$ in terms of $\RT^1_k$ which might suggest a route to the resolution of both conjectures.
-The following definition was inspired by the principle $\mathsf{RCOH}$, a weakening of $\COH$ introduced by Cholak, Dzhafarov, Hirschfeldt, and Patey in \cite{CDHP}.
+Of course, if either statement is false, then the truth of the other would immediately follow.
+We briefly mention a way to view $\Ind[k]{\Eqinf}$ in terms of $\RT^1_k$ which might suggest a route to the resolution of both conjectures.
+Several authors have observed that $\COH \equiv_\W \widehat{(\RT^1_2)^\FE}$, where $P^\FE$ is the ``finite error'' version of $P$ with $\dom P^\FE = \dom P$ and $x\in P^\FE(p)$ iff there is a $y\in P(p)$ with $x$ and $y$ differing only on a finite set.
+(See for instance \cite[Corollary~8.4.15]{DM}.)
+The next definition was inspired by the principle $\mathsf{RCOH}$, a weakening of $\COH$ introduced in \cite{CDHP} which corresponds to ``solving infinitely many columns'' of an $\widehat{(\RT^1_2)^\FE}$-instance.